Man shot, killed by Boston police after stabbing officer

 BOSTON (CBS) — A deadly police-involved shooting took place in Boston around 2:30 a.m.
 Saturday.
 It happened on Glendale Street in Dorchester.

-Police said officers responded to a report of a man screaming, and when they arrived that man stabbed an officer in the upper torso.READ MORE: Here's the forecast and timeline of the total lunar eclipse on Sunday night
+Police said officers responded to a report of a man screaming, and when they arrived that man stabbed an officer in the upper torso.READ MORE: Man in Hanson approached children, asked them to get in his van, police warn

 At the scene, investigators gathered witness interviews and collected evidence.